THEOLOGOS P Tribute and Moments of Trip

 A view of the Gavrion Bay, which is named after the eponymous village which serves as the main ferry port of Andros.

-As we were heading towards the Gavrion Bay, the SUPERFERRY II could be spotted sailing to Tinos.
+As we were heading towards the Gavrion Bay, the SUPERFERRY II could be spotted while she was sailing to Tinos.

 The coast of Andros seen as we prepare to enter the Gavrion Bay.